LearnFL/proj-python-chat-gpt-interface/README.md

 ```

 ## Fixes
-####  1/11/24 Fixed bug how tokes are calculated and generate_batches method.
+####  1/11/24 Fixed a bug related to counting tokens tokes.
+Now uses regular expressions and new multiplier for convirsion.
-Counting tokens is a temporary fix that needs to be further imporved.
-Generate_batches method is updated to combine all responses in a single string.
+#### Updated generate_batches method.
+Now runs batches. joins result and provides a single summary.